LIPS-scheme/lips/docs/docs/scheme-intro/streams.md

 ```

 If you call `force-stream` on infinite stream it will create infinite loop, but note that the
 procedure force-stream is not tail recursive.
-Recursive call to named let is not the last
+The recursive call to named `let` is not the last
 expression.
 The last expression is `cons`.

 You can try to create Tail recursive version of the procedure as an exercise.

-If you combine both procedures you can create same effect as with stream-take
+If you combine both procedures, you can create the same effect as with `stream-take`:

 ```scheme
 (stream-force (stream-limit 10 integers))